apache/arrow/docs/source/cpp/streaming_execution.rst

 ``consuming_sink`` operator is a sink operation containing consuming operation within the execution plan (i.e. the exec plan should not complete until the consumption has completed).
+Unlike the `sink` node this node takes in a callback function that is expected to consume the batch.
+Once this callback has finished the execution plan will no longer hold any reference to the batch.
+The consuming function may be called before a previous invocation has completed.
+If the consuming function does not run quickly enough then many concurrent executions could pile up, blocking the CPU thread pool.
+The execution plan will not be marked finished until all consuming function callbacks have been completed.
+Once all batches have been delivered the execution plan will wait for the `finish` future to complete before marking the execution plan finished.
+This allows for workflows where the consumption function converts batches into async tasks (this is currently done internally for the dataset write node).

 Example::